21 SMTP Response Codes That You Need To Know

 - 20) 553 — The command was aborted because the mailbox name is invalid.
 In this case, the mailbox was unable to verify the email address.
 Check to ensure that all the email addresses that you’re sending to are correct.

-- 21) 554 — delivery error: Sorry, you’re message cannot be delivered.
+- 21) 554 — delivery error: Sorry, your message cannot be delivered.
 This mailbox is disabled.
 If you receive SMTP code 554, then this is just a normal invalid address response.
 Check the email address and try again.

 Here’s What to Do When You Encounter an SMTP Response Code